semalis/uram/test/regression/README.md

 count: 1
 ```

-If a specific transaction should cause the process to exit, an optional `exit` parameter will verify `arkeod` exits with the provided code.
+If a specific transaction should cause the process to exit, an optional `exit` parameter will verify `uramd` exits with the provided code.

 ## Tips for Writing Tests